 x Merodontotus tigrinus.

 kept Pseudoplatystoma fasciatum and its

-close cousin Pseudoplatystoma tigrinum over the
+close cousin Pseudoplatystoma tigrinum over

-Shovelnoses" that have succumbed
+"Tiger Shovelnoses" that have succumbed

 So please only keep this fish if you can give it 100%

-from front to back of tank.
+inches from front to back of tank.

 that I have tasted this species on the plate on my

 fish collecting trip to Peru in July 2000.
 The local

-name for this fish in Iquitos is "Dorada" and it is
+name for this fish in Iquitos is "Dorada"

 There has now been 5 new species described by Buitrago-Suárez,